ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SpatialSQL_Eng.md

 ------------------

-This chapter explains fundamental spatial data concepts, defines some related terminology, and describes the features of spatial data that are particular to Altibase.
+This chapter explains fundamental concepts of spatial data, defines some related terminology, and describes the features of spatial data that are particular to Altibase.

 ### The Concept of Spatial Data